raimohanska/ourboard/README.md

 -   Add by dragging a file from your computer or from a browser window
 -   Add by pasting an image from the clipboard using Command-V

+Adding videos

+-   Add by dragging a file from your computer or from a browser window

 Keyboard shortcuts

 ```